-To manage the mind means to bring it under the control of the intelligence.
+Managing the mind involves guiding it with intelligence.
+The mind generates ideas and desires, while intelligence evaluates and decides which to pursue.
+Above both is the soul, the ultimate observer of the mind-body complex.
+Often, ignorance of our spiritual nature leads us to let the mind dictate our lives or dulls our intelligence, resulting in poor decision-making.
 You do this by understanding the difference between the two.
-Essentially the mind conjures up ideas and desires and the intelligence analyses and decides whether to accept or reject these concepts.
+Essentially, the mind conjures up ideas and desires, and the intelligence analyzes and decides whether to accept or reject these concepts.
 Above the intelligence, however, is the soul—the ultimate controller of the body/mind complex, the “witness,” if you will.
-Unfortunately, due to ignorance of our higher spiritual nature, as a “witness” to these psychological affairs, we either allow the whimsical mind to dictate the direction of our lives, or we fail to keep our intelligence alert and thus lose all sense of discrimination.
+Unfortunately, due to ignorance of our higher spiritual nature, as a “witness” to these psychological affairs, we either allow the whimsical mind to dictate the direction of our lives or we fail to keep our intelligence alert and thus lose all sense of discrimination.

 Although our potential is unlimited, it is affected by the state of our mind and the nature of our karma, which subsequently determines the type of physical body we get, the place we will be born, and the people we will come into contact with.